bicCluster/learning-cluster/README.md

 - Demo requires TA intervention will add 1~2 points penalty on the previous grade depending on the time spend on intervention.

 ## Other (10')
-- Iptables is up on losamalos and has basic protection with minimum iptables (2')
+- Iptables is up on losalamos and has basic protection with minimum iptables (2')
 - Primary Name Node and Data Nodes should be on separate machines.
 (2')
 - Primary Name Node and Secondary Name Nodes should be on separate machines.
 (2')
 - NAT test, get google home page on other three machines.
 (2')